pragmatic-clean-code-reviewer

 SKILL.md

-name: pragmatic-clean-code-reviewer version: 1.2.0 description: > Strict code review following Clean Code, Clean Architecture, and The Pragmatic Programmer principles.
+name: pragmatic-clean-code-reviewer version: 1.3.1 description: > Strict code review following Clean Code, Clean Architecture, and The Pragmatic Programmer principles.
 Use when: (1) reviewing code or pull requests, (2) detecting code smells or quality issues, (3) auditing architecture decisions, (4) preparing code for merge, (5) refactoring existing code, or (6) checking adherence to SOLID, DRY, YAGNI, KISS principles.
 Features a 3+4+2 questionnaire system to calibrate strictness from L1 (lab) to L5 (critical).
-Also triggers on: "is this code good?", "check code quality", "ready to merge?", "technical debt", "code smell", "best practices", "clean up code", "refactor review".
+Also triggers on: "is this code good?", "check code quality", "ready to merge?", "technical debt", "code smell", "best practices", "clean up code", "refactor review", "review this PR", "PR review", "code review", "pre-merge check", "code audit", "is this production-ready?", "find bugs", "look at my code", "check for issues".

 Pragmatic Clean Code Reviewer